Explore Rendlesham on foot or by bike. Play equipment and a cycle park will give you a forest experience with even more fun!

 After your forest adventure take your family and friends for a relaxing picnic.

 Enjoy the forest, learn new skills and meet new people….
 Get stuck in and help make the forest a fantastic place for people and wildlife.
-We are currently looking for a Volunteer Ranger at Rendlesham Forest and the Sandlings.
 Click here for more details.